helaouislim/RunningApp/README.md

 # RunnerApp
 =================================
-## An Running application using Google maps for tracking
+## Running application using Google maps for tracking

-Learn
+Screen
 ------------